 - Location: 48 km west of Hanoi

 Dong Xuan Market is the largest of its kind in Hanoi.
 This sprawling complex has several floors of fashion, apparel and souvenirs at some of the best prices in the city.
-Even if you’re not interested in printed T-shirts or cheap sunglasses, it is still fascinating to see the comings and goings of the local traders, and there is a wet market on the ground floor where the sights and smells of exotic produce assault the senses.
-Read More...
+Even if you’re not interested in printed T-shirts or cheap sunglasses, it is still fascinating to see the comings and goings of the local traders, Read More...

 An eclectic array of stalls fills the three-storey Hang Da market located in the heart of Hanoi’s central business district.
 Smaller than Dong Xuan and offering a more select product range, this is the place to come for imported wine, flowers, second-hand clothes and fabrics.